Yes, we're now running our Spring Sale. All Courses are 30% off until 31st March, 2026

 SQL is a declarative language, meaning we tell it what we want, and it figures out how to do it.
 It includes a variety of elements to construct commands.
 There are seven key elements in SQL:

-• Expressions are combinations of one or more values, operators, and SQL functions that evaluate a single value
+- Expressions are combinations of one or more values, operators, and SQL functions that evaluate to a single value.

-• Predicates specify the circumstances that SQL judges as true, false, or unknown.
-These circumstances may reduce the impact of SQL statements and queries or change the way programmers run
+- Predicates define the conditions that SQL evaluates as true, false, or unknown.
+These conditions can affect the outcome of SQL statements and queries or change the way programmers write and run the code.

 The figure below illustrates the key elements of SQL: